 Good news: you don't need to be in a hurry to replace your perfectly fine appliances.

-The Climate Vouchers released in 2024 expire on 31 Dec 2027.
+Both sets of $300 and $100 worth of Climate Vouchers expire on 31 Dec 2027.
 You need to claim and redeem them by this date.
 Any unused amounts will be forfeited.

 Best credit cards for appliance shopping